udo-munk/z80pack/doc/README-cpm.txt

 	is AUX: for both directions.

-If one uses PIP to transfer files between the host system and the simulator, only send ASCII files, because pip uses CNTL-Z for EOF!
+If one uses PIP to transfer files between the host system and the simulator, only send ASCII files, because pip uses CTRL-Z for EOF!
 To transfer a binary file from the host system to the simulator convert it to Intel hex format with bin2hex.
 This can be converted back to a binary file under CP/M with the LOAD command.

-Copy the both shell scripts cpmr.sh and cpmw.sh to ~/bin or /usr/local/bin.
+Copy both shell scripts cpmr.sh and cpmw.sh to ~/bin or /usr/local/bin.
 Edit the line with:
 	diskdir=~/z80pack-x.y/cpmsim/disks
 to the path where you have extracted the z80pack distribution.